proroklab/VectorizedMultiAgentSimulator/README.md

     agent_index_focus=4, # If None keep all agents in camera, else focus camera on specific agent index=0, # Index of batched environment to render
     visualize_when_rgb: bool = False, # Also run human visualization when mode=="rgb_array"
-    plot_position_function=None, # A function to plot under the rendering.
-This function takes the position (x,y) as input and outputs 4 floats representing the rgb values and the alpha (all between 0 and 1).
-This can be used to visualize a value function.
 )
 ```